-- ONE package or ½ yard of 54” wide lightweight mesh fabric; we found a handy mesh 18” x 54” pre-cut from ByAnnie, which comes in a variety of cool colors – we used (Pink Bag) Lipstick, (Green Bag) Apple Green, (Blue Bag) Turquoise
+- ONE package or ½ yard of 54” wide lightweight mesh fabric; we love the bright colors of lightweight mesh from ByAnnie, which comes in a variety of cool colors – we originally used (Pink Bag) Lipstick, (Green Bag) Apple Green, (Blue Bag) Turquoise

 - ¼ yard or scrap of 45”+ mid-weight interfacing; we used Pellon Décor Bond